envoyproxy/gateway/docs/latest/dev/releasing.md

       notes should be an accumulation of the release candidate release notes and any changes since the release candidate.
    2. Create a release announcement.
 Refer to [PR #635] as an example release announcement.
+   3. Include the release in the compatibility matrix.
+Refer to [PR #1002] as an example.
-   3. Generate the versioned release docs:
+   4. Generate the versioned release docs:

    ``` shell
       make docs-release TAG=v${MAJOR_VERSION}.${MINOR_VERSION}